 Installation: Any time after completion but no later than May 1, 2018

 Ribbon Cutting: Late May/early June 2018

 For full contest rules, more information, eligibility and submission requirements, and selection criteria, please download a copy of the Competition Brief.
-An entry form for HARD COPY SUBMISSIONS ONLY is included in the packet, but all participants are encouraged to use the Online Entry Form below:

 Frequently Asked Questions